hanwen/go-fuse/nodefs/README.md

      invalidated, and the notification doesn't have to happen under lock.

+   * Directory reading uses the DirStream.
+Semantics for rewinding directory reads, and adding files after opening (but before reading) are handled automatically.

 To decide
 =========

    * Should we provide automatic fileID numbering?

-   * Should OpenDir/ReadDir read the entire directory in one go?

    * One giant interface with many methods, or many one-method interfaces?

    * one SetAttr method, or many (Chown, Truncate, etc.)